Skip to content

 ICU MessageFormat

-Keep translator-facing PO files while authoring richer ICU plural, select, and formatting messages.
+Keep translator-facing PO files while authoring messages with placeholders, formatting, plurals, selects, and structural diagnostics.

 Storage